Knowing the facts is your first defense.

 - Mobile phones and email phishing scams are especially prevalent threats.

-- Secure your password: Change it frequently and never share it.
+- Secure your password: Choose a strong password and never share it.

 - Keep backup files of all important information on your computer.

 - Never open e-mail messages or attachments from unsolicited sources.
-Doing so can expose your system to destructive viruses.
+Doing so can expose your system to destructive viruses and ransomware.